sigiler/Asemu/README.md

 A simple emulator in C++ built around a custom designed 24 bits cpu.

-Made for practising the implementation of an emulator of a custom virtual computer.
+Made for practising the implementation of an emulator for a virtual computer.
 Additionally playing with git and improve C++ programming skills.
-Might transform into some toy project like a virtual console game, proof of concept for a minimal general operating system or simulate networked hacking of virtual computers.
+Might transform into some toy project like a virtual console game, proof of concept for a minimal general operating system or simulate hacking in networked virtual computers.

 Documentation will come when the design is stable.

 ## Currently working

-* instruction set
+* instruction set interpreted at 16 MHz
 * keyboard input
 * video and audio output

 ## Future work

 * memory protection
+* privilege mode
-* multiple cores
+* multiple cores running in threads
-* networking
 * more emulated hardware
 * more optimizations
+* networking
-* possibility of Qt front-end
+* nice Qt front-end

 ## Dependencies